awesome31/learning-curve/docs/intro.md

 ## Who Am I?

 Hi all.
 My name is Rohit Tyagi and I work as an **SDE3 at Mosaic Wellness**.
 I have been working as a software engineer for the past 5 years, primarily working on the frontend tech stack with focus on creating robust and scalable system.
+Currently my responsibilties include:

+1. Creating and delegating new set of features for the apps that we have created.
+2. Architecting the frontend systems to cater to any product needs.
+3. Managing end to end release cycle of the apps that we have created.

 Currently building the consultation system for ManMatters, BeBodyWise and Little Joys platforms. 😁